GallagherSecurity/cc-rest-docs/training/README.md

 In 7.90, both must be in upper case.

-> Set a filter so that the header only goes to your Command Centre server.
-Otherwise Facebook will have your API key.
+> **Set a filter so that the header only goes to your Command Centre server.
+Otherwise Facebook
+> will have your API key**.

 Use a URL pattern in the filter that all your queries will match but other web browsing will not.
 ModHeader now uses regular expressions, so if you have dots in your hostname you must put